Last Updated on

 There’s not a lot more to say about it really.
 Due not its anti-technical nature, I’d say it’s one of the easiest solutions imaginable, thanks in no small part to its WordPress plugin.
 The navigation menus are quite self-explanatory, and it’s easy to find your way around, even if you’ve never looked under the hood of an email marketing package before.

-As well as WordPress, they tout numerous other integrations as one of their features.
+As well as WordPress, they tout numerous other integrations as one of their features (including plenty of zapier integration options).
 True to form, these are easy as anything to… well… integrate.

 No more than GetResponse, they tout the capability of their customer service team.
 They offer regular training sessions to help you get the most out of your package.
 If you have over 5,000 subscribers, they have a dedicated teams to help support your transition from other tools.
 Having seen what a mess it can be if you’ve started your email marketing with the wrongs solution, I know that’s a great service to have available!